oglinuk/library/README.md

----
-title: Books
----
+# Library

-This is my library of books that are freely available under their respective permissive licenses.
+This is my library of (digital) books that are freely available under their respective permissive licenses.
 If you have books that you know of which aren't here please get in touch!

 **Programming**